siansiansu/celebi/content/posts/2021-03-08/vim-tips-daily.md

 Use &lt; C-f &gt; to switch from Command-Line mode to the command-line window.

-Note: The text is shared from [VImTipsDaily](https://twitter.com/VImTipsDaily)
+Note: The text is auto shared from [VImTipsDaily](https://twitter.com/VImTipsDaily) by GitHub Action